 You can also create “nested’ or hierarchical categories for your posts …

-(Creating nested post categories)
+(Creating a hierarchical list of post categories)

-(Post Categories module – Add New Category)
+(Post Categories box – Add New Category)

-If you need to add a new category while creating or editing a post:
+To add a new category while creating or editing a post:

 - Click on +Add New Category,

-- Click on Add New Category …
+- Click Add New Category …

-(New category added)
+(New post category added)